vjetten/openlisem/README.txt

 NOTE: only a 64bit version exists, 32 bit is not supported
 NOTE: The code since version 5.6 is compilable under linux (checked for Ubuntu, update version 7.2)

-260315 - v7.5.0.R2.beta
+260322 - v7.5.0.R3.beta
-- Changed: dynamic crusting for SWATRE, simplified.
-No more sparate profile map
+- Changed: dynamic crusting for SWATRE, simplified. profcrst.map gives the are that will crust (0-1)
-- added dynamic crusting rate, default -0.02
+- Added dynamic crusting rate, default -0.02
+- Added spurious water height correction
+- Changed: behaviour of pause/play: pause is wait, play is continue
+- FIXED: bug in model waiting for drawing of maps in UI to finish.
+- FIXED: bug in model waiting for drawing of maps in UI to finish.

 260306 - v7.5.0.R1.beta
 - BUG-FIX: Windows region setting: if decimals are comma they are always translated to dot